Quixoty/quixoty-test4.github.io/_posts/2020-08-18-mixed native hedges (part 6).md

 <p style="text-align: justify;">

-Should the landscape character of an area override any benefits ecology and landscape longevity?
+Should the landscape character of an area override any benefits to ecology or landscape longevity?

 <br><br>